-An ex gratia payment refers to a payment received by an employee from their employer where they were not bound or under any duty to pay.
+An ex gratia payment refers to money that an employee might receive from their employer which they were not bound or under any duty to pay.
+These payments are voluntary and are viewed as a gesture of ‘goodwill’ from the employer.
+This article will explore the circumstances where an employee may be offered an ex gratia payment.

 Am I Entitled to An Ex Gratia Payment?

 There are a few reasons behind why an ex gratia payment would be offered.
-Normally given as a gesture of goodwill, employers offer them to employees where they recognise financial compensation needs to be given, such as for discrimination in the workplace.
+As these payments are voluntary, employers may only offer them to employees where they recognise financial compensation is fit.

 If you receive a settlement agreement, you will commonly receive an ex gratia payment within this package as this is not a payment your employer is legally obliged to make.
-For example, in an unfair dismissal, a payment could be made as gesture of goodwill in order to avoid the employee suing their employer.
+For example, in an unfair dismissal or a case of discrimination, a payment could be made as gesture of goodwill in order to avoid the employee suing their employer.

 You are also entitled if you were made redundant; statutory redundancy pay and any lump sum may be presented as an ex gratia payment.
 Even if you have less than 2 years’ employment before redundancy, you are still able to receive an ex gratia payment.
-Why would employers pay a redundancy ex gratia payment?
-Because it helps bring employment to an end quickly and with minimum fuss, as well as avoids the risk of employment tribunals, which benefits both parties.
+This could be offered because it helps bring employment to an end quickly and with minimum fuss, as well as avoids the risk of employment tribunals, which benefits both parties.

 How Much Should I Receive?